JeremyWhiteDev/mcp-openai-app/README.md

 # A demo for 2025 Relay 1 Innovation

-Run a server that starts up a RestAPI and an MCP server to allow an LLM to interact with external tools.
+Run a server that starts up a RestAPI and an MCP server to allow an LLM to interact with external tools, specifically the Flex5 Open API.

+### Learnings

+1. Date parsing can be hard with LLMs when I want a plain text human readable string to be parsed as an ISO String.
+2. When I did this, the results were indeterminate.
+Sometimes it would successfully make a quote, sometimes it wouldn't.
+3. APIs might have to be redisigned to better work with prompting and a tool architecture.
+Older APIs implementations might be strongly determined by UI implementations and have their contracts determined by the UI, rather than being implemented with consideration of "good API design".
+Those failures become more apparent when using APIs in different contexts.

 ## Example use